 "Lottie-Mo" (L. Dorsey - R. Richard)

-“Lottie-Mo” b/w “Lover of Love” was one of a few released singles on the New Orleans-based Valiant label before its owners, Joe Banashak and Irving Smith, had to rename it in 1961, due to a dispute with another label of the same name.
-They re-christened it Instant to go along with Banashak’s Minit label, and kept the saxophone inside the first letter as part of the logo.
+“Lottie-Mo” b/w “Lover of Love” was one of possibly five [as per the R&B Indies discography] singles released on the New Orleans-based Valiant label before its owners, Joe Banashak and Irving Smith, had to rename it in 1961, due to a dispute with a California label of the same name.
+They re-christened the imprint Instant to go along with Banashak’s Minit label, and kept the saxophone inside the first letter as part of the logo.
 As Instant, the label lasted over ten more years and issued some of the city’s best sides.

-But that’s only part of the back story of this release, which is significant for several reasons besides being a fairly rare record and a good New Orleans tune.
-It was only Lee Dorsey's second recording session, the first being 1957’s “Rock Pretty Baby” b/w “Lonely Evening” for the Rex label just a short while prior.
-Also, the Valiant single was his first opportunity to work with Allen Toussaint, who arranged, played piano on the sessions, and wrote the flip side.
-Because Toussaint liked Dorsey and his delivery, they would team up later to make numerous hits and great recordings from the mid-1960’s to the late 1970’s.
+But that’s only part of the back story of this release, which is significant for several reasons besides being a fairly rare record containing two good New Orleans tunes by one of the city's all-time favorite singers, Lee Dorsey.
+It was the result of his second recording session, following “Rock Pretty Baby” b/w “Lonely Evening”, issued on Cosimo Matassa's Rex label in 1959.
+As well, Lee's Valiant single was his first opportunity to work with Allen Toussaint, arranger and pianist on the session, who wrote "Lover Of Love".
+A bit later, Toussaint did some arranging and writing for the singer's Fury sessions, and would successfully team with him to make numerous hits and great recordings from the mid-1960s to the late 1970s.

 Dorsey’s co-writer on “Lottie-Mo”, Reynauld Richard, was Lee's manager, a local record producer and hustler who had discovered him at an auto repair shop, singing while he worked.
 Together, they wrote a few tunes which helped Richard get the singer into the studio and launch his music career.